For assistance with Registration,

 Uniform: When you register your child the items he/she will receive are 1 Hat and 1 Jersey.
 What about pants, belts and socks?
 When teams are formed the coach or team mom will meet with parents the first practice and decide on sock color, belt color, pant color, etc. Once the decision has been made the coach or team mom will get prices from local shops/stores then decide if they want to do a bulk order.
 Sometimes you can save a little money on the cost of these items doing it this way.
 On the other hand sometimes you can get a better deal purchasing yourself.
 Regardless of how it works out you'll have the information needed to make the purchase.

 Equipment: We want all the kids to be safe on the baseball field so they can enjoy the game.
 That being said JCYB provides each team with a limited number of batting helmets and catching equipment (if needed).
 The only required item for your child is a glove.
 Other optional items include a bat, cleats, batting gloves, helmet and bat bag.
-If you plan on buying a bat, waiting to the first practice and talking to a coach is always a great option.
+If you plan on buying a bat, waiting until the first practice and talking to a coach is always the best option.
 New this year, Cal Ripken and JCYB have adopted the new USA Bat Standards effective January, 1 2018.
 If you plan to purchase a bat, please educate yourself on these new rules.
 We have attached a link for you to further research legal bats. https://www.baberuthleague.org/bat-rules.aspx